 E-WIN’s representative who goes by Sally reached out to me in regard to doing a review on their Calling Series chair.
 She sent me this chair and we are grateful to her for making this review possible.
-In this review, I share my experience with the chair over the course of two weeks.
+In this review, I share my experience with this PC gaming chair over the course of two weeks.
 Should you answer the Call?
 Let’s find out.

 All-in-all, this is a sturdy chair that doesn’t break the gaming chair mold in any way, shape, or form.
 The biggest innovation here is the assembly gloves that prevent your hands from getting all greasy from the hydraulic system.
 E-WIN sticks to what’s worked in the past and it does it pretty darn well.
 A big win for this chair is that it comes in at $250, about $50 less than what most chair manufacturers are offering their similar models for.
 E-WIN’s website shows that the regular price is $359.
 How often they drop it down to $249 or if it is just a marketing ploy is unknown to me.
 If you do decide to order from E-WIN, use the code HIGHGG for 15% off your purchase.

 - Frame: Metal w/ nylon base

 - Casters: 2 inch PU casters

 - Armrests: 2D height adjustable

 - Recline: 85° – 155° w/ 1 tilt lever & lock